Original Post: 2012 Updated: 2020

 The “Good Ground”

-In Part 1 of this post, we talked in-depth about a parable that Jesus used in the book of Luke 8: 5-8 and Luke 8:11-15.
+In Part 1 of this post, we talked about the parable that Jesus used in the book of Luke 8: 5-8 and Luke 8:11-15.
+This part, Part II, focuses on the “good ground”.

 Luke 8:5-8 (KJV)